Nursery

 To learn how to skip.

-To begin to develop the skill of zipping up our coats.
+To begin to develop the skill of getting dresses and getting undressed for PE

 To practice throwing and catching using a range of ball sizes.